-Our recipe uses dairy-free chocolate and dairy-free margarine, making them perfect for anyone in your family with a dairy allergy or intolerance.
+Our recipe uses dairy-free chocolate and dairy-free margarine, making them perfect for anyone with a dairy allergy or intolerance.

 Makes: 12 cookies

-• 100g dairy-free chocolate chunks (or chopped chocolate)
+- 100g dairy-free chocolate chunks (or chopped chocolate) - keep 50g aside to melt for the spider legs

-2. In a large bowl, beat the dairy-free margarine and sugar until light and fluffy.
+2. In a large bowl, beat the margarine and sugar until light and fluffy.

 3. Stir in the flour and chocolate chunks until all mixed.